dthinley/linux-server-config/README.md

 	sudo adduser grader

 ## Add new user with sudo privileges
-Once you have connected to your Lightsail instance via SSH, type the following into the command line interface to create a new user named 'grader'.
-Pssword for this instance is 'Gr@der1'.
+1. Add a new user called grader:

 		$ sudo adduser grader

-Grant the user 'grader' sudo privileges using the following command:
+		$ sudo nano /etc/sudoers.d/grader

+Include following text: "grader ALL=(ALL:ALL) ALL", then save it.

+## Update software packages on server instance
+	$ sudo apt-get update

-$ sudo visudo
+	$ sudo apt-get upgrade
-This will open up the sudo configuration file.
-Add the following line below 'root ALL=(ALL:ALL) ALL':

 grader ALL=(ALL:ALL) ALL